Health Library

 Bushinsky DA.
 Kidney stones.
 In: Melmed S, Auchus RJ, Goldfine AB, Koenig RJ, Rosen CJ, eds.
 Williams Textbook of Endocrinology.
 14th ed.
 Philadelphia, PA: Elsevier; 2020:chap 32.

 Hamm LL, DuBose TD.
-Disorders of acid-bace balance.
+Disorders of acid-base balance.
 In: Yu ASL, Chertow GM, Luyckx VA, Marsden PA, Skorecki K, Taal MW, eds.
 Brenner and Rector's The Kidney.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 16.

 Riley RS, McPherson RA.
 Basic examination of urine.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 24th ed.
 Philadelphia, PA: Elsevier; 2022:chap 29.

-BACK TO TOP
+BACK TO TOPReview Date: 8/20/2023

-Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Reviewed By: Jacob Berman, MD, MPH, Clinical Assistant Professor of Medicine, Division of General Internal Medicine, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 A.D.A.M., Inc. is accredited by URAC, for Health Content Provider (www.urac.org).
 URAC's accreditation program is an independent audit to verify that A.D.A.M. follows rigorous standards of quality and accountability.
 A.D.A.M. is among the first to achieve this important distinction for online health information and services.
 Learn more about A.D.A.M.'s editorial policy, editorial process and privacy policy.
 A.D.A.M. is also a founding member of Hi-Ethics.
-This site complies with the HONcode standard for trustworthy health information: verify here.
+This site complies with the HONcode standard for trustworthy health information: verify here. |

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
+No warranty of any kind, either expressed or implied, is made as to the accuracy, reliability, timeliness, or correctness of any translations made by a third-party service of the information provided herein into any other language. © 1997- 2024 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.